ekrasmussen/Signlanguage-toolkit/README.md

 # Danish Sign Language Detection

 *this project is still in development, certain things are subject to change during the course of development.
-Please read [our roadmap](#roadmap) for upcoming features and fixes.*
+Please read [our roadmap](#roadmap) for upcoming features and fixes.
+The project has been created for the 4th semester exam in computer science at UCN*